 Attach the two screws to the specified locations on either side of the frame.
 Cut a piece of hanging wire six to eight inches longer than the frame's width.
 Tie the hanging wire to the screws and twist the excess.

 A dust cover can be added to the back of a canvas when it is framed.
 You can cut a piece of kraft paper that is the same size as or larger than the frame.
 Then, attach the kraft paper to the rear of the frame using double-sided tape.

 Just hang it.
 And, want to hang your canvas like a pro?

 Our instruction on how to hang a canvas print is created for you!

-At Gossby, we provide you the wrapped canvas.
+At Gossby, we provide you with the wrapped canvas.

 Basically, a wrapped canvas is a specific type of stretched canvas where the image appears on both the front and the sides of the canvas.
 The staples of a wrapped canvas are placed in the back & the sides are about 1.25” thick or more.

 Plus, more than just a simple canvas, Gossby provides you a wide range of personalized canvas allowing you to customize the art your way.

 Although many people choose to display wrapped canvas without a frame, they may absolutely be framed!